Green Screen Wizard Pro Batch/Event 6.0 with Editor

 Event Mode

-Event mode works like batch but it lets you inspect and choose the next image to be process.
+Event mode works like batch but it lets you inspect and choose the next image to be processed.
 In Event mode you can Save an image, Print an image or Save an image to the Combined image folder of the Batch Print process.

 nikon.jpg